 To understand the possible impact of CBG, it helps to know how CBD might potentially work in the human body.
 Put simply, our bodies naturally contain two different types of cannabinoid receptors.
 These are CB1 and CB2 receptors.
 The latter are found in the immune system cells and across other body areas, while CB1 receptors are present in the brain and central nervous system.
 Unlike CBD, CBG may directly bind to both of these receptors and potentially influence the neurotransmitter anandamide.
 This neurotransmitter plays a fundamental role in many functions, such as sleep, appetite, and managing pain.

-How Do You Take CBG?
+How Do You Take CBG for Fitness?

 High-quality and pure CBG products are actually pretty rare and hard to come by - making it all the more meaningful when you find the right one.
 This scarcity can make the process of searching for a premium CBG product seem like a lot of effort.
 However, the truth is it doesn't have to be!
 Kine has focused on 99% pure CBG sublingual lozenges and tinctures - for the cleanest, most effective administration.